Musical Fidelity

 Musical Fidelity is a British producer of hi-fi audio equipment focusing on streaming music players, and its core product range of amplifiers of various types (power, phono, headphone, integrated and pre-amplifiers).
 Other products have included headphones, digital-to-analog converters (DACs), CD players, Bluetooth receivers, ‘all-in-one systems’ (including Phono turntable).
 Founded in the United Kingdom in 1982, they are known for their unusual industrial design, Nuvistor tube use and Class-AB amplifiers.

 History

 Musical Fidelity was founded in 1982 by Antony Michaelson, a clarinettist and hi-fi enthusiast, following his exit from Michaelson & Austin, a predecessor company of which he was a partner.

 Musical Fidelity's first product was "The Preamp", which incorporated moving coil and moving magnet pre-amplification and a single line-level ‘Tuner’ input.
 This was originally designed to overcome his dissatisfaction with the Michaelson & Austin TVP-1 pre- amplifier.
 The first batch of “The Preamp” were made on Michaelson's home kitchen table and sold out almost at once through a local dealer.
 The dealer asked for more product, which resulted in Michaelson making the decision to go into full-time production.

 This was followed by the ‘Dr Thomas’ power amplifier, designed by Dr Martin Vaughan Thomas, capable of outputting 100-plus watts.
 Later products included the Preamp II, and the Typhoon Power amplifier.

-From there, Michaelson commissioned a seemingly endless variety and range of new products using a wide variety of circuit concepts and technologies.
-Many of these became significant hi-fi milestones.